 After completing their residency, sports physicians may pursue additional fellowship training in sports medicine, which can last one to two years.
 This additional training allows them to gain specialized knowledge and experience in sports medicine and may improve their job prospects and earning potential.

 Sports Physician Salary

 Sports medicine physicians typically earn a competitive salary that reflects their extensive education and training.
-According to the Bureau of Labor Statistics, the median annual salary for physicians and surgeons, including sports medicine physicians, was over $208,000 in 2020.
+According to the Bureau of Labor Statistics, the median annual wage for physicians and surgeons, including sports medicine physicians, was over $208,000 in 2020.

 In addition to their base salary, sports medicine physicians may also receive benefits such as health insurance, retirement contributions, and malpractice insurance.
 Overall, sports medicine is a well-compensated field that can provide a good standard of living for those who choose to pursue it.

 Overall, sports medicine physicians can work in a wide range of settings, and their specific job responsibilities may vary depending on their work environment.
-However, regardless of where they work, their primary focus is always on helping athletes, and active individuals achieve optimal health and performance.
+However, regardless of where they work, their primary focus is always on helping athletes and active individuals achieve optimal health and performance.

 We are committed experts in the field of Physician Contract Review, proudly serving the medical community through our platform at Physician Contract Review.
 With a profound understanding of the healthcare industry’s complexities, we provide comprehensive contract review services tailored to meet the unique needs of physicians.
 Our team of experienced legal professionals is dedicated to ensuring that every aspect of your contract is clear, fair, and beneficial to your career.
 To learn more about our services or to book a review, please contact us today.